The Best Time to Visit Thailand for Digital Nomads & Travelers

 Bad weather throws all of that off.

-Anyway, if you want to go to Thailand and have the best shot of enjoying the country, as well as increase the chances you have at meeting the local ladies, you need to read this post about the best time to visit Thailand.
+So if you want to go to Thailand and have the best shot of enjoying the country, as well as the weather, you need to read this post.
+I’ll break down the best time to visit Thailand, the absolute worst, and the stuff that most generic travel guides completely skip over.

 What’s the best time to visit Thailand?

-The best time to visit is during the “cool” season, which tends to also be more mild with the weather.
+The best time to visit is during the “cool” season, which also tends to be more mild weather-wise.

-Plus, the prices will be slightly lower and the crowds more manageable.
-Everybody goes to Thailand in November and December, but starting January things get a little bit better.
+Plus, the prices will be slightly lower and the crowds more manageable after the New Year celebrations.
+Everybody goes to Thailand in November and December, but starting in January, things get a little bit better.

-Generally speaking, you’ll still have some days with temperatures above 30 degrees Celsius, but at least they’re tolerable.
-They are far more pleasant and mild than the scorching Bangkok heat in the summer season (35-40C + humidity).
+You’ll still have some days pushing above 30 degrees Celsius, but they’re tolerable.
+Far more pleasant than the scorching Bangkok heat in the summer (35-40C plus humidity that makes it feel like you’re breathing through a wet towel).

 The worst time to go to Thailand is…